Salesforce Sales Cloud

 Forecasting & Reporting Logic

-If your Sales Cloud feels complex, unreliable, or underused, it's usually a design problem — not a platform issue.
-We fix that at the system level.
+If your Sales Cloud feels complex, unreliable, or underused, it is usually a design problem — not a platform issue.
+We fix that at the system level, regardless of which path (Traditional, Agentforce, or Hybrid) fits your situation.

 What we actually do inside Sales Cloud